Australian Aboriginal cricket team in England in 1868: Legacy

 Australia sent men's and women's Aboriginal teams to England in June 2018, to mark the 150th anniversary of the tour.

+In December 2019, Cricket Australia revealed plans for the Johnny Mullagh Medal, to be awarded to the best player in the Boxing Day Test match from 2020.
+The medal is a recreation of the belt buckle he wore with the addition of a picture of the 1868 team.

-A play about the cricketers called Black Cockatoo, written by Geoffrey Atherden and employing an all-Aboriginal cast, was staged at the 2020 Sydney Festival.
+A play about the cricketers, Black Cockatoo, written by Geoffrey Atherden and employing an all-Aboriginal cast, was staged at the 2020 Sydney Festival.

-In January 2020, Len Pascoe encouraged singer/songwriter Matt Scullion to write a song about the tour, having been talking to Gamilaraay elder and retired cricketer Les Knox about it.
-Scullion wrote the song, titled "1868", and sung it at the second Twenty20 International at the Sydney Cricket Ground in early 2021, and plans to do so again at the Bradman Museum in April 2021.
+In January 2020, Len Pascoe encouraged singer/songwriter Matt Scullion to write a song about the tour, having been talking about it to Gamilaraay elder and retired cricketer Les Knox.
+Scullion wrote the song, "1868", and sang it at the second Twenty20 International at the Sydney Cricket Ground in early 2021, and planned to do so again at the Bradman Museum in April 2021.